top of page

 2026 has been designated the National Year of Reading.
 At a time when new research shows that fewer than one in three young people actively enjoy reading for pleasure, the need to inspire a love of books has never been greater.

-To support this worthwhile initiative, over the course of the year The Professor Sir William Taylor Foundation will donate 50 books to each of three primary schools, enriching their libraries and helping to nurture a lifelong love of reading.
+To support this worthwhile initiative, The Professor Sir William Taylor Foundation has donated 50 books to each of four primary schools, enriching their libraries and helping to nurture a lifelong love of reading.

 The collection has been carefully curated to include both fiction and non-fiction titles from trusted and much-loved children’s authors, illustrators and publishers, selected to engage and inspire children across the full primary age range.